archivesspace/archivesspace/clustering/README.md

      jdbc:mysql://db.example.com:3306/exampletenant?user=example&password=example123&useUnicode=true&characterEncoding=UTF-8

-and the other for this tenant's search and public user secrets, which should be random, hard to guess passwords.
+and the other for this tenant's search, staff and public user secrets, which should be random, hard to guess passwords.